MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 > [!Tip]
 > Learn more about [Secure boot](https://docs.microsoft.com/windows-hardware/design/device-experiences/oem-secure-boot).

-## Persistent access threat protection
+### Windows Anti-Persistence Assurance

+HoloLens 2 anti-persistence guarantees its users that even in the rare situation that a runtime compromise of the system were to ever occur – such as a remote exploit – such an event would be mitigated with all malicious code removed from the system simply by powering off the device.
+To further strengthen its anti-persistence, HoloLens 2 has added powerful integrity protection, and put read-only protections in place.

+Persistence to operating system data in form of data is still possible, unless the user performs Push-button reset (PBR) of the device that wipes all mutable partitions.
+While persistence to immutable partitions is made much harder, the user needs to PBR the Hololens 2 to remove any possible threat-persistence from mutable parts.

 The goal of most cyberattacks is to maintain persistent access to a device.
 For cybercrime, maintaining this persistence enables a compromised Windows device to join a botnet, sell access to the device or other nefarious users, or to enable repeated data theft.
 In the world of targeted attacks, persistence is essential to a successful cyberattack – whether on a device or (more commonly), an entire network.

 In fact, targeted attacks are considered “advanced persistent threats”, due to their strategic need to maintain access to a target device or network.
 For this reason, Windows Holographic for Business considers defending against persistence absolutely crucial and uses anti-persistence technology to make an ironclad customer security promise.

-### Windows Anti-Persistence Assurance

-HoloLens 2 anti-persistence guarantees its users that even in the rare situation that a runtime compromise of the system were to ever occur – such as a remote exploit – such an event would be mitigated with all malicious code removed from the system simply by powering off the device.
-To further strengthen its anti-persistence, HoloLens 2 has added powerful integrity protection, and put read-only protections in place.

-Persistence to operating system data in form of data or 3rd party device drivers is still possible, unless the user performs Push-button reset (PBR) of the device that wipes all mutable partitions.
-While persistence to immutable partitions is made much harder, the user needs to PBR the Hololens 2 to remove any possible threat-persistence from mutable parts.

 ## Code integrity protection